What is housing benefit?

 How do apply for housing benefit?

 You should contact your local authority's Housing Benefit team for information on how to make a claim.
 Please see the section below 'contacting your local Housing Benefit office'.
-Our Income Management team can also advise you on this.
+Our Rents team can also advise you on this.

 Can you help me make a claim?

-Yes, if you are having difficulty making a claim and require assistance, please contact our Income Management team on 0800 035 22 11.
+Yes, if you are having difficulty making a claim and require assistance, please contact our Rents team on 0800 035 22 11.
 Alternatively, you can also visit your local Housing Benefit office.

 How will my Housing Benefit be paid?

-You can ask for Housing Benefit to be paid direct to us.
+You can ask for Housing Benefit to be paid directly to us.
 We can then monitor the payments and inform you should your Housing Benefit payments stop.

 What should I do if my situation changes?